peterjc/thapbi-pict/docs/custom_database/build_db.rst

 ================================ ======= =====================================

 There are 77 species level conflicts, some of which might be subspecies etc.
-However, more concerning is four genus level conflicts - all involving *Pythium*.
+However, more concerning is three genus level conflicts - all involving *Pythium*.

 One way to see which accessions are a problem is filtering the dump command output (introduced properly in :ref:`custom_database_examine`), e.g.